 AIEF Scholarship Program - Tertiary Residential Scholarships

-AIEF also offers the AIEF-BHP Tertiary Scholarship to outstanding Indigenous students undertaking engineering, science and other approved degrees at universities across Australia in partnership with BHP.
+AIEF also offers the AIEF-BHP Tertiary Scholarship to outstanding Indigenous students undertaking engineering and other mining-related degrees at universities across Australia in partnership with BHP.

-AIEF does not offer any other tertiary scholarships and does not provide scholarships for certificate courses such as courses offered at TAFE.
+AIEF does not provide scholarships for certificate courses such as courses offered at TAFE.

-Scholarships provided by AIEF in partnership with UTS cover the cost of accommodation at UTS Housing Service Residences and provide a living allowance, enabling students to live on campus and access the support they need to excel in their studies.
+The AIEF-UTS Tertiary Scholarship covers the cost of tertiary residential accommodation at UTS Housing Service Residences and provides a living allowance to enable students to live on campus and access the support they need to excel in their studies.